jocelynfriday/EPRResources/README.md

 <br/><br/>
 <details>
 <summary>SMR00 - Outpatient Appointments & Attendance</summary>
-  [!NOTE] It is Recommended to avoid using diagnostic or procedural information from SMR00
+  [!NOTE] It is recommended to avoid using diagnostic or procedural information from SMR00
   <br></br>
   SMR00 contains information on outpatient appointments, attendance, and procedures performed.
 A record is generated when a patient either has outpatient clinical interaction or when the patient meets with a healthcare provider responsible for care outwith an outpatient clinic session \citep{SMR00nd}.
 The value of SMR00 lies in tracking patient contact with a specialist.
 Unfortunately, this rarely includes information on diagnosis or procedures.
 </details>